Vector35/binaryninja-api/docs/dev/cookbook.md

 for ref in current_function.caller_sites:
 	if isinstance(ref.hlil, Call) and len(ref.hlil.params) >= 3:
 		print(ref.hlil.params[2])
-		# For bonus points, query the range analysis
+		# For bonus points, query the range analysis using .possible_values
 ```

 ### Search for a good nop-slide?